Incognito/rumprun_wiki_wiki/Repo:-rumpuser-baremetal.md

+The page describes the [rumpuser-baremetal repository](http://repo.rumpkernel.org/rumpuser-baremetal).

-Rump kernel support on raw hardware.
-Includes both the hypercalls and the "OS" required for booting the hardware up to the state where running rump kernels is possible.
+Rumpuser-baremtal provides rump kernel support on raw hardware, and by extension hypervisors on the cloud.
+The repository includes the "OS" required for booting the hardware up to the state where running rump kernels is possible, the hypercalls for making the rump kernel function, and furthermore some enabling bits for running POSIX applications on top of the rump kernel.

 Building
 --------